hiago-balbino/web-crawler/README.md

 The application metrics are exposed using the [ginmetrics library](https://github.com/penglongli/gin-metrics) and can be accessed at `http://localhost:8888/metrics`.
 These exposed metrics are collected by Prometheus and can be accessed at `http://localhost:9090`.

 The collected metrics are sent to Grafana and can be accessed at `http://localhost:3000`.
 The default credentials are `admin`/`admin`(Grafana may prompt you to reset the password, but it is optional).

+_Please note that due to some changes to the tools, the arrangement of items may be different._

 After that, you need to configure the `data source` by clicking on the `Configuration` option in the left hand panel and then clicking on `Data source`.
 Click on the `Add Data Source` button and select `Prometeus` under `Time Series Database`.
 Fill in the address in the HTTP option as in the image below:

 [![datasource](/metrics/assets/datasource.png)](/metrics/assets/datasource.png)